komsan-k/SYS-301-CPS/gpt-node-red/simple-pack/README.md

 - Dashboard empty: ensure `node-red-dashboard` installed and open `/ui`
 - GPT not updating: confirm API key and that your model name in `msg.topic` works with your node config.

----
-Enjoy!
-If you want the closed-loop version (publish LED control back to ESP32), tell me.